"The novelty is the sensitivity of the artist." - Azorin

 More of a fan of Irish music?
 Try your luck at Irish dancing.

-Women can also wear accessories like sequinned flowers, shawls or fans!
+A woman can also wear accessories like sequinned flowers, shawls or fans!

 Dance schools may provide the necessary accessories themselves, but nothing beats your own gear to be able to practise between classes!